Diffusion tube data

 Select year:

-In 2022, NO2 air quality monitoring for the purposes of the Greater Manchester Clean Air Plan was carried out at 432 locations (210 more than 2021), with 95 sites of exceedance.
-A further 108 locations were considered to be at risk of exceedance*
+In 2023, NO2 air quality monitoring for the purposes of the Greater Manchester Clean Air Plan was carried out at 248 locations (down from 432 in 2022 *), with 64 sites of exceedance.
+A further 78 locations were considered to be at risk of exceedance*

 Air quality key